MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/evaluate-performance/selector-stats.md

 <!-- ====================================================================== -->
 ## Record a performance trace with Selector Stats enabled

 To view the statistics of your CSS rule selectors during long-running **Recalculate Style** events, first record a performance trace with the Selector Stats feature enabled.
-You enable the Selector Stats feature by selecting the **Enable advanced rendering instrumentation (slow)** checkbox, which displays the **Selector Stats** tab.
+You enable the Selector Stats feature by selecting the **Enable CSS selector stats** checkbox, which displays the **Selector Stats** tab.

 The Selector Stats feature isn't always enabled, because it adds more overhead to your performance recordings.
 You should only leave it turned on when you need to investigate the performance of **Recalculate Style** events and other rendering information.

 To record a performance trace with selector statistics: